Key elements of Retail Ready Packaging design

 Overlooked elements of Retail Ready Packaging

-In addition to the five design tips mentioned above, it is important for consumer packaged goods providers to include a few more elements that enhance the retail readiness of their packaging.
+In addition to the five design tips mentioned above, it is important for consumer-packaged goods providers to include a few more elements that enhance the retail readiness of their packaging.
 To create truly successful Retail Ready Packaging, your design should go beyond specifications and include extra attention to detail.

 Clear graphics identifying what is in the packaging

 Retail Ready Packaging has to make the product clear to both store employees and customers, or else consumers will pass by your product.
-You also need to include business differentiators in RRP.
+You also need to include business differentiators in Shelf Ready Packaging.
 For example, a June 2019 study by Accenture found more than half of consumers would pay more for sustainable products that are designed to be reused or recycled.
 Making this clear on Retail Ready Packaging by adding a recyclable logo makes RRP more effective.

 A focus on the end customer, not just associates